Berwickshire Railway: Construction

-In fact local proprietors had been anxious to have the railway; two of the biggest landowners pressed the Company to take £5,000 worth of land for nothing, and they took shares as well.
+In fact local proprietors had been anxious to have the railway; two of the biggest landowners pressed the company to take £5,000 worth of land for nothing, and they took shares as well.

 During construction, the North British Railway insisted on land being taken for a double line, even though the Duns branch from Reston had been singled by this time.
 This was consistent with the strategic vision of the line forming a trunk route across the country.

 The Berwickshire Railway opened from Dunse to Earlston on 16 November 1863.
 The onward section to Ravenswood Junction was delayed because of the complexity of building the Leaderfoot Viaduct, a massive structure of nineteen arches.
 Two piers immediately north of the public road gave trouble shortly after opening of the line, and strengthening work had to be carried out.
-In fact the NBR subscribed a further £30,000 to the Berwickshire Railway to get the line completed; this was declared to a Shareholders' Meeting of the NBR on 13 October 1865, and ratified by Parliament retrospectively in the 1866 session.
+In fact the NBR subscribed a further £30,000 to the Berwickshire Railway to get the line completed; this was declared to a shareholders' meeting of the NBR on 13 October 1865, and ratified retrospectively by the Berwickshire Railway Act 1866 (29 & 30 Vict. c. cclxxvii).
 With the viaduct built, the line was completed on 2 October 1865.

 In operation

-The line was worked by the North British Railway and as part of a tidying up exercise, the NBR approached the Berwickshire Company in 1875 (and also other independents in the corresponding situation) with regard to amalgamation; this was agreed and an enabling Act was passed on 13 July 1876.
+The line was worked by the North British Railway and as part of a tidying up exercise, the NBR approached the Berwickshire Railway Company in 1875 (and also other independents in the corresponding situation) with regard to amalgamation; this was agreed and an enabling act of Parliament, the North British Railway (Additional Powers) Act 1876 (39 & 40 Vict. c. cxxxiv) was passed on 13 July 1876.
 On 1 August 1876 the absorption became effective; Berwickshire Railway shareholders got £83 10s of North British Ordinary shares per £100 Berwickshire.

 In 1895 the passenger service consisted of three trains every weekday running throughout between Reston and St Boswells, and two short workings from Duns to each end of the line respectively.